KRFOSS/kali-docs/general-use/kali-linux-sources-list-repositories/index.md

 kali@kali:~$
 ```

 If the output doesn't exactly match up to the above output, you may not be able to install any new additional packages or receive updates.
 This may happen for any number of reasons, such as:

-- You did an off-line install (such as missing a network connection during installation).
 - You have switched your [branch](/docs/general-use/kali-branches/).
-- Using a different (hardcoded) [mirror](/docs/community/kali-linux-mirrors/).
+- Using a different hardcoded [mirror](/docs/community/kali-linux-mirrors/).

 You will probably want to read the "switching branches" section to alter this.

+Since [Kali 2020.3](https://www.kali.org/blog/kali-linux-2020-3-release/), after Kali's setup is complete, network repositories will be enabled by default, even if there was no network access during installation.

 ## Switching Branches/Regular Repositories